cloudflare/terraform-provider-cloudflare/docs/data-sources/tunnel.md

 - `account_id` (String) The account identifier to target for the resource. **Modifying this attribute will force creation of a new resource.**
 - `name` (String) Name of the tunnel. **Modifying this attribute will force creation of a new resource.**

+### Optional

+- `is_deleted` (Boolean) If true, only include deleted tunnels.
+If false, exclude deleted tunnels.
+If empty, all tunnels will be included. **Modifying this attribute will force creation of a new resource.**

 ### Read-Only

 - `id` (String) ID of the tunnel.